 Having cash saved in a savings account might earn you some interest on your account balance but it might not generate much income, especially in times when interest rates are at historic lows.

-Having an offset mortgage linked to your savings account might be a great way to save money on your mortgage interest.
+Having an A mortgage where the borrower's savings are offset against t... linked to your savings account might be a great way to save money on your mortgage interest.

 We discuss further below how this works.

 Essentially how it works is by linking the savings in your bank account to your mortgage which will enable you to reduce the interest you pay on your mortgage loan.
 With a standard mortgage, you are charged interest payments based on the whole amount you owe.